-According to the OMNI news release, Joaquin is an award-winning journalist and editor with experience as an associate editor at Xtra Magazine, and associate producer at Global News.
+According to the OMNI news release, Joaquin is an award-winning journalist and editor with experience as an associate editor at Xtra Magazine and associate producer at Global News.
 His work has appeared in The Huffington Post, CTV News, TVO, CBC, and others.
 Joaquin studied at Carleton University where he achieved a master’s degree in journalism.

-Pacheco added that daily news program likewise boasts of young journalists Therese Redula, Paula Saraza, and Andy Aquino.
+Pacheco added that the daily news program likewise boasts of young journalists Therese Redula, Paula Saraza, and Andy Aquino.

 Redula was born and raised in the Philippines.
 She is a recent journalism graduate of Niagara College.
 Redula reported for the Niagara News.

 Saraza moved to Canada in 2016 with her family.
 She completed her journalism degree at Seneca College in Toronto.
 She previously worked as a production assistant and reporter for Filipino TV, a Canadian media organization.

 Aquino joined OMNI in 2019 as the host of Blue Jays: Pinoy Edition, the home for the Toronto Blue Jays in Tagalog.
 Aquino volunteers with the Kapisanan Philippine Centre for Arts and Culture, and Carlos Bulosan Theatre, both in Ontario.